HirasawaProject/Hirasawa-Bancho/README.md

 format YYYYDDMM using the UTC timezone

 ## Building
-Building Hirasawa is very easy, for building testing builds `gradle build` will output to `build/libs/HirasawaProject-Testing.jar`
+Building Hirasawa is very easy, for building testing builds `gradle shadow` will output to `build/libs/HirasawaProject-VERSION.jar`

-If you want to build a production jar `gradle prod build` will output to `build/libs/HirasawaProject-VERSION.jar` using a generated version number based on the date, Hirasawa will also be aware of the version internally

 ## Contribution
 Hirasawa is completely open to contribution, please feel free to open tickets or work on what we currently have in the